JBarnden/SiaVid/README.md

     `buildCorpus()` exists in the base class and calls the `build()` method in the same thread.
 This is the blocking version.

     `buildAsyncCorpus()` exists in the base DataMiner class, and calls the `acquire()` method in a new thread, to allow for non-blocking acquisition.
-The `checkStatus()` method should be polled for completion of asynchronous acquisition.
+The `checkStatus()` method should be polled for completion of asynchronous acquisition.  `target` holds a tuple consisting of a reference to the `corpus` dict, and the tag to be updated within that dict with the results.

     `checkStatus()` exists in the base DataMiner class and returns the current status code of the plugin.